Storm Water Best Management Practices for the Removal of Suspended Solids

 Sand Filters

-As you can see, the type of BMP employed to remove TSS from storm water runoff depends on a variety of factors.
+The type of BMP employed to remove TSS from storm water runoff depends on a variety of factors.
 These include site conditions, desired removal efficiencies, and maintenance concerns.
 There is no one-size-fits-all approach to removing TSS from storm water.
-Each BMP discussed here has its own benefits as well as drawbacks, which must be thoroughly reviewed to find the best fit for each facility.
-That is why BMPs must be properly designed in order to maximize TSS removal while also being cost-effective for the facility.
-If you have any further questions regarding storm water permitting, meeting effluent concentrations, or BMPs, please contact Jessica Callaway at (513) 791-4418.
+Each BMP discussed has its own benefits and drawbacks, which must be thoroughly reviewed to determine what is the most effective system for each facility.
+PSARA Technologies offers permitting and design services for BMPs to maximize TSS removal and stay cost effective.

 [1] “Frequent Questions,” Water Industry Effluent Guidelines, U.S. Environmental Protection Agency, 17 August 2012.